rpgreview/papersandpaychecks/cow-orkers.md

 Starting Age: 15+2d4
 Profession Skills: Athletics (stamina)., Melee., Swim., Ride., Survival., Knowledge (General)., Missiles, Insight., Sense (various)

 Description: Eschewing the comforts of civilisation in favour of the rough and rugged lifestyle of a leaky shack, a few old skins for blankets, and an astounding lack of personal hygeine, the Ranger is a well-known kook who lives away from most other people in preference to the company of wild beasts, which inevitably leads to many jokes about their sexual preferences.
 This is not helped by the fact that a great number of their perks are based around seemingly magical abilities to establish friendships with animals and communicate with them.
-Stil, jokes aside, the Ranger is definitely the go-to person if you want to need to travel through dangerous wilds - and there is plenty of that in the Generic Fantasy world.
+Still, jokes aside, the Ranger is definitely the go-to person if you want to need to travel through dangerous wilds - and there is plenty of that in the Generic Fantasy world.

 | Level | Wage     | Perks		|
 |-------|----------|--------------------|